 Ancient Egypt is perhaps the world's best-known example of a complex society in the past.
 The area is studied with a focus on the roles played by gods and humans, accessible through texts, art and archaeology during more than three millennia.
-Through the programme, you will learn how to combine different types of sources, methods and perspectives to better understand the lives of people in one of the earliest literate cultures known to mankind.
+Through this Master's programme in the Humanities, specialising in Egyptology, you will learn how to combine different types of sources, methods and perspectives to better understand the lives of the people in one of the earliest literate cultures known to mankind.

 Why this programme?

 Studies in the humanities entail using complex and varied sources to better understand humans.
-The specialisation Egyptology in the Master's Programme in the Humanities is the programme for those interested in combining texts, art and material remains in the exploration of Ancient Egypt.
-You will learn how a scholar works by studying a fascinating set of sources, and become an expert in identifying problems and suggest possible solutions from a fragmentary record by analysing and combining different types of evidence.
-As part of the programme, language and text studies are combined with history, art and archaeology.
+The specialisation Egyptology in the Master's Programme in the Humanities is the programme for anyone interested in combining texts, art and material remains in the exploration of Ancient Egypt.
+You will learn how a scholar works in this field by studying a fascinating set of sources.
+You will become an expert in identifying problems and suggesting possible solutions from a fragmentary record by analysing and combining different types of evidence.
+In this programme, language and text studies are combined with history, art and archaeology.

-The programme entails a solid foundation for PhD studies in Egyptology at various universities in the world, but also prepares you for a career that involves aspects of cultural heritage management or administrative roles.
-The courses normally consists of seminars that sharpen your abilities in oral presentations and communication.
+The programme entails a solid foundation for PhD studies in Egyptology at various universities in the world.
+It also prepares you for a career that involves aspects of cultural heritage management or administrative roles.
+The courses are normally comprised of seminars that sharpen your skills in oral presentations and communication.
 Academic writing is trained continuously, preparing you for a range of situations where complex problems are analysed.

 The programme leads to a Master of Arts (120 credits) with Egyptology as the main field of study.
 It is also possible to graduate after one academic year with a Master of Arts (60 credits).

-The programme includes 60 credits mandatory courses and 30 credits thesis work within the discipline of Egyptology.
-An additional 15 credits mandatory courses are included, as well as one or two optional courses up to 15 credits offered by the university.
+The programme includes mandatory courses equivalent to 60 credits and thesis work equivalent to 30 credits within the discipline of Egyptology.
+You can take additional mandatory courses equivalent to 15 credits, as well as one or two elective courses equivalent to up to 15 credits provided by the University.

-At the beginning of the autumn semester, you will establish an individual study plan (ISP) together with the programme coordinator or director of studies in Uppsala.
-The mandatory courses are briefly described and a list of optional courses during the spring is presented.
-The ISP is revised if necessary in consultation with the director of studies.
+At the beginning of the programme, you will establish an individual study plan (ISP) together with the programme coordinator.
+The mandatory courses are briefly described and a list of elective courses for the second semester is presented.
+The ISP is revised if necessary in consultation with the Director of Studies.

 The department and the faculty offer a number of courses, which normally run at half-speed.
 Normally you will study two courses in parallel.
-In addition to mandatory courses in Egyptology, you can do internships (7.5 or 15 credits) or read individually designed in-depth or method courses of 7.5 credits in the subject.
-Alternatively, you can read two courses in other subjects at the department, faculty or university equivalent to 15 credits.
+In addition to mandatory courses in Egyptology, you can also do internships (7.5 or 15 credits) or take an individually designed in-depth method course (7.5 credits) relevant to the field.
+Alternatively, you can read two courses in other subjects at the University equivalent to 15 credits in total.